deltachat-bot/bot-pages/howto.md

 There might be additional preparations steps described in the bot's documentation, please don't forget to read it.

-Choose an email provider that doesn't (or does only very liberally) filter, block or delay incoming or outgoing emails.
+Choose an email provider that doesn't filter, block or delay incoming or outgoing emails.
 With good email providers, messages reach the chat partners within a few seconds, bad providers can cause long delays.
 {: .tip }

 ### Running